The Bangor Animal Navigation Group is a group of likeminded scientists at Bangor University led by Prof. Richard Holland

 School of Natural Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW, UK

-Prospective Masters and PhD students
+Prospective Masters / PhD students or Postdocs

-Prospective students should be
+Prospective PGR students and/or postdoctoral researchers should be